 3D printing technology enables a machine to make copies of almost anything, in three dimensions.
-Which means that you can print something that has height, width and depth.
+Which means that you can print something that has height, width, and depth.
 It is the most astounding development in printing since Gutenberg invented the printing press around 600 years ago.

-However, you’ll be surprised to know that 3D printing technology is actually 30 years old.
+However, you’ll be surprised to know that 3D printing technology is 30 years old.
 It’s just that it has been well documented and defined during the last couple of years.

 What is 3d printing?

-3D printing and Additive manufacturing are the two terms referring to the exact same process of building a product by adding material, layer by layer, from a CAD (Computer-aided design) file.
+3D printing and Additive manufacturing are the two terms referring to the same process of building a product by adding material, layer by layer, from a CAD (Computer-aided design) file.
 This is opposite to the traditional manufacturing process, like CNC machining, where the product is built by subtracting material from a sheet or block of material.
-People in industries generally prefer the term ‘Additive manufacturing’, while on the other hand, the term ‘3D printing’ is used by the media and consumers, and this term has seen a spike in usage ever since a 3D printer became something you could have on your desk.
+People in industries prefer the term ‘Additive manufacturing,’ while on the other hand, the term ‘3D printing’ is used by the media and consumers, and this name has seen a spike in usage ever since a 3D printer became something you could have on your desk.

 How does 3d printing work?

 It’s simple.
 There are three basic steps in the 3D printing process.

 Step 1: Preparation of the 3D file of an object.
 The 3D file can be prepared from scratch by using a CAD software, a 3D scanner to replicate existing objects or just by downloading it from an online market place.

 Step 2: The process of printing involves choosing the material which will best achieve the required properties needed for the object.
 You can choose from plastic, metal, brass, etc. These materials will then decide the technology of 3D printing to be adopted.
 Not all printers can work with every raw material.

 Step 3: Printed objects, often can not be directly used or delivered until they are sanded, lacquered or painted.
 So some post-production work might be required.